 1. Moroccan Dinner Party

 Moroccan materials tend to be very colorful.
 The mantels, decor, flowers, and table settings are all important.
-The color scheme includes blue, ruby red, yellow, green and purple.
-Bedoin style tents are very common decor ideas as well.
-A bedion tent is typically an open tent with a sheet by wooden stakes and decorated on the inside with seating placements, food, and decorations.
+The color scheme includes blue, ruby red, yellow, green, and purple.
+Bedouin-style tents are very common decor ideas as well.
+A Bedouin tent is typically an open tent with a sheet held up by wooden stakes and decorated on the inside with seating placements, food, and decorations.
 A Moroccan party is full of cultural cuisine.

 An example for a full course meal includes Harira soup (tomato and red lentil soup), Moroccan salad with cilantro orange dressing, Lamb Kefta brochettes, Chicken tagine with apricots, chickpeas and almonds, Classic chicken Bastilla (Moroccan style chicken pie), Vegetable tagine, Lamb and date tagine, Ghoriba (cookies), Sliced oranges with cinnamon, sugar and orange flower water.
 The best part of this party is making the food and trying new foods.